martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

    e.
 Click on <span style={{ color: '#4db6ac' }}>`CREATE KEY`</span>.

-7. The first time you upload a provider with a given name, one time, run a command similar to the following:
+7. The first time you upload a provider with a given name, run a command similar to the following:

    ```shell
    tharsis provider create your-parent-group/provider-name